mdn/content/files/en-us/web/api/htmlcanvaselement/height/index.md

 attribute is not specified, or if it is set to an invalid value, like a negative, the default value of `150` is used.

-When the `height` property is set, even when set to the same value as current, the drawing buffer is always reset to blank, for all context types.
-If you need to restore the previous content, you can save it via {{domxref("CanvasRenderingContext2D.getImageData")}} and restore it via {{domxref("CanvasRenderingContext2D.putImageData")}}.
+When the `height` property is set the drawing buffer is always reset to blank — this is true for all context types, and even when the height is set to the same value.
+If you need to restore the previous content, you can save it via {{domxref("CanvasRenderingContext2D.getImageData()")}} and restore it via {{domxref("CanvasRenderingContext2D.putImageData()")}}.

 This is one of the two properties, the other being
 {{domxref("HTMLCanvasElement.width")}}, that controls the size of the canvas.